-3Com offers a number of other online technical support options for our U.S. Robotics modems.
-Choose any one of the following options if you need help with or want to learn more about your new modem.
+3Com offers a number of other online technical support options.
+Choose any one of the following options for help with and/or more information on your new modem.

 Internet FTP

 Provides free library containing the same files as the BBS site.
 FTP to ftp.usr.com.